andersonberg/blog/content/learning-how-to-learn.md

 A good example of chunking is when you are **LEARNING TO PLAY A SONG**.
 You start **SPLITTING** the music in some parts (introduction, verse...).
 Then you **MEMORIZE** some chords and start playing.
 Then you put those chords **TOGETHER** (you are putting meaning in the intro) and finally you put **ALL THE SONG PARTS TOGETHER** and you have some **MEANING** on that music.

-### How can I build a chunk?
+## How can I build a chunk?

+Now that I know what a chunk is, how can I help my brain to build a new one?

 First step is to **FOCUS** in the information you want to process.
+The Pomodor Technique can be very helpful here.

-Second, is to **UNDERSTAND the basic idea** of what you are learning.
-You can do that by doing a rapid picture **WALK THROUGH** a chapter. **GLANCING** at pictures and section headings.
+Second, you have to **UNDERSTAND the basic idea** of what you are learning.
+You can do that by doing a quick **WALK THROUGH** a chapter or **GLANCING** at pictures and section headings.

-Third step of the process of create a chunk is to know the **CONTEXT**.
-That way you can learn both **HOW AND WHEN** use the chunk.
+Third step is to know the **CONTEXT**.
+You understand **HOW AND WHEN** you can use the chunk.

-At last, **PRACTICE** helps you to expand the neural network, allowing you to **CONSOLIDATE** the chunk and make it more accessible.
+At last, **PRACTICE** and **REPETITION** help you to **CONSOLIDATE** the chunk in you mid and make it more accessible.

 ## Learn by spaced repetition

+Don't let everything you have to learn for one day.

-Plan your schedule to study a **LITTLE** about a subject **EVERY DAY**, rather than hurry to learn everything in one day.
+Plan your schedule to study a **LITTLE** about a subject **EVERY DAY**.

 Our brain needs rest.
-At night it cleans toxins that can prevent you to think **CLEARLY**.
+At night it cleans some **TOXINS** that can prevent you to think **CLEARLY**.

 In spaced learning, your brain will be able to **RETAIN THE INFORMATION** in your long-term memory.

+Also, you can use Diffuse mode.
 Diffuse mode happens when your brain is in a more **RELAX STATE**.
 So you let your thoughts be a little vague, it creates new connections between the neurons and you learn or understand something new.

 It's really useful when you are **LEARNING SOMETHING NEW**, specially if it's a little **HARD**.

-For example, they say Salvador Dalí had an interesting technique.
-He relaxed in a chair and let his mind go free, vaguely thinking about what he was focusing on.
+For example, they say that this guy, Salvador Dalí, had an interesting technique to help creating his paintings.
+He relaxed in a chair and let his mind go free, vaguely thinking about what he was previously focusing on.
 He has keys in his hands, dangling a little.
 When he was almost falling asleep, the noise of the keys on the floor would wake him up and back to the focus mode.

 For me, (when I'm stucked in something I need to learn, or even in a **CODE PROBLEM** I have to solve) I go for a **WALK** or **TAKE A SHOWER** and the time I'm back, I can figure out the problem.